 Share Relevant Career Goals

 Should I mention my career goals in my cover letter?
 That depends!
 If you simply see the front-desk opening as one of many jobs that you might have while you pursue an unrelated degree and career, probably not.
-On the other hand, if you have a sincere interest in making a career in the hospitality industry, you should absolutely talk about your short and long-term career goals.
+On the other hand, if you have a sincere interest in making a career in the hospitality industry and progressing to a manager role, you should absolutely talk about your short and long-term career goals.
 It’s always a good idea to get potential employers to visualize you moving up within their ranks.

 Career Consultant, CPCC, CPRW

 A cover letter isn’t the place to inventory your experience (you have a resume for that).
 Your goal here is to create a narrative, showing that the skills you have are relevant to the job.
 This is especially true if you don’t have prior experience in the hotel industry, but rather transitioning from a retail or receptionist job.
 You may need to be a bit creative, but there are ways to make your responsibilities at your current job relate to the job you are seeking.
 Here’s a brief example.

 “In my current job as a rental property manager, I have developed many skills that I believe will be quite relevant in this position.
 I can process debit and credit card transactions, take reservations over the phone, and deploy cleaning and maintenance staff to deal with any emergencies.”

 Include a Service-Related Story